entrypoint-lv/DataTableQueryBuilder/docs/guide/index.md

 ## Usage with DataTables

-If you're using [datatables.net](https://datatables.net) or wrappers around it, install the [DataTableQueryBuilder.DataTables](https://www.nuget.org/packages/datatablequerybuilder.datatables/) NuGet package:
+If you're using [DataTables](https://datatables.net) or wrappers around it, install the [DataTableQueryBuilder.DataTables](https://www.nuget.org/packages/datatablequerybuilder.datatables/) NuGet package:

    ```shell
    dotnet add package DataTableQueryBuilder.DataTables
    ```

-Then register the model binder to bind incoming AJAX requests from DataTables to a DataTableRequest model:
+Then register the model binder to bind incoming AJAX requests from DataTables to a `DataTableRequest` model:

    ```c#
    using DataTableQueryBuilder.DataTables;